The William K. Bowes, Jr. Award for Leadership

 2016 Award Winners

-Elizabeth Turnbull Henry has created lasting environmental change through her work implementing energy and emissions savings at adidas Group.
-Here, she is Director of Energy, Environment & ISO and has proven herself as an environmental innovator whose work has served as an example for other corporations.
+Elizabeth Turnbull Henry is creating lasting environmental change through her leadership as the President of the Environmental League of Massachusetts.
+Before joining ELM, she served as the Director of Energy, Environment & ISO at adidas and proved herself as an environmental innovator whose work has served as an example for other corporations.
 Elizabeth was a 2010 fellow at adidas Group where she was hired on full-time after completing her MBA/MEM from Yale.